TDS Telecom Internet in Washington at a Glance

 How does TDS compare to other internet providers in Washington?

 TDS competes with national carriers and regional providers across Washington.
 In fiber-served areas, TDS's symmetrical speeds and competitive pricing are on par with or better than many alternatives.
-In DSL-only areas near Vancouver and rural Snohomish County, TDS may be one of few wired broadband options, making it a valuable choice for Washington residents who want a local provider with dedicated regional support.
+In DSL-only areas near Vancouver.
+Rural Snohomish County, TDS may be one of few wired broadband options, making it a valuable choice for Washington residents who want a local provider with dedicated regional support.

 Can I bundle TDS internet with TV or phone in Washington?